AmirAshvins/how-to-use-CLion/docs/PROC3-Setup-github.md

 ---
 layout: default
-title: setup GitHub account.
+title: Set up GitHub account.
 nav_order: 4
 ---

-# Setup GitHub account
+# Set up GitHub account

 In this procedure, we will link your github account to your CLion application.
 To share projects in Github using CLion, it is necessary to have your GitHub account set up.
 After completion, CLion will be prepared to connect any project to Github.

+## Instructions

 1. Open CLion application.